marcodejongh/meteor-template-test-helpers/README.md

 ```

-TODO: I will write better documentation soon.
+TODO: I will write more documentation soon.
 For now just check the code in the client directory.